9brada6/tabs-with-posts/development.md

 - Create a nice query tab, including the message when no queries are present.
 Maybe move the actions button to the right?

-- Add bem class trait to twrpb-exiting-queries and twrpb-queries-table(they are the only ones who dont have BEM cass in query-settings sub folder).

 - Date Filter: Hide note 2 when not necessary.
 Change name of note 2.
 Bring last
 - checkbox(last days to first checkbox).
 Change the first note to a good explication(hard).
 - Meta Settings verify if add_query_args is good, hasn't been verified before.
 - When settings are saved, redirect to table of queries, not edit queries.
-- Add a back button from settings to the table.
-- Change namespace/folder name from settings from plural to singular

 - Remove "No order" from posts order setting.
 Is very confusing especially if is not selected.

-- Meta setting hide if exist or not exist also in PHP file, currently only ts implemented.

 - Remove order from orderby that does not depend, like post__in

 - In author setting, and maybe in all other, when searching for an author and selecting with arrows/mouse hover, no css indication of the element selected is done.

-- Search and remove this class: twrp-collapsible-content__section-title and this twrp-admin-settings-separator.
+- Search and remove this class: twrp-collapsible-content__section-title and this twrp-admin-settings-separator and twrp-collapsible-content.

 - Add a way when selected views/rating/popular posts plugin, to select only the first installed, the rest should be disabled.

+- change all WP button classes with twrpb-button.

 ### Plugins